soto-project/soto/README.md

-Soto is the new name for AWS SDK Swift.
-Amazon have asked that we don't use the name AWS SDK Swift.
-They are protecting their trademark and want to avoid confusing their customers who might think we are affiliated or are being sponsored by them, which we aren't.

 # Soto for AWS

-Soto is a Swift language SDK for AWS services working on Linux, macOS and iOS.

 [<img src="http://img.shields.io/badge/swift-5.0-brightgreen.svg" alt="Swift 5.0" />](https://swift.org)
 [<img src="http://img.shields.io/badge/swift-5.1-brightgreen.svg" alt="Swift 5.1" />](https://swift.org)
 [<img src="https://github.com/soto-project/soto/workflows/Swift/badge.svg" />](https://github.com/soto-project/soto/actions)

+Soto is a Swift language SDK for Amazon Web Services (AWS), working on Linux, macOS and iOS.
+This library provides access to all AWS services.
+The service APIs it provides are a direct mapping of the REST APIs Amazon publishes for each of its services.

+Soto is a community supported project and is in no way affiliated with AWS.

 ## Compatibility